kitao/divsugar/docs/Matrix.md

 This method is chainable.

 ### `(DivSugar.Matrix) rotate(angleX, angleY, angleZ)`
-Rotates this matrix by the specified angles in degrees.
+Rotates this matrix by the specified `angle`s in degrees.
 This method is chainable.

 ### `(DivSugar.Matrix) rotateAround(axis, angle)`